LearnersGuild/learning-os/game/stats/README.md

 ## Membership Cycles (MC)

 Total number of cycles a player joined a team in Deliberate Practice as a Team Member

-## Lead to Membership Ratio (LMR)

-Ratio of Lead Days to Membership Days expressed as 1 number.
-For example, if a player had 5 lead days, and 20 membership days, her ratio would be 1:4, and her LMR would be expressed as 4.

 ## Relative Contribution [Player Stat]